3van20230/cse15l-lab-reports/labreport2.md

 ```
 ![Screenshot 2024-01-30 173549](https://github.com/3van20230/cse15l-lab-reports/assets/156235233/1bf1efae-5ad2-4460-8462-709360208d5a)
-1. HandleRequest are called in the method.
+1. HandleRequest is called in the method, call `Handler` `URLHandler`
 2. It get the request or the message that we type and it update to the chatMessages.
 3. The value change since we type the message after add-messgaes, and it change the value on chatMessages.

 ![Screenshot 2024-01-30 173619](https://github.com/3van20230/cse15l-lab-reports/assets/156235233/3254b4e4-2edb-4a5a-b38a-a9b805e41f1a)
-1. Addmessage are called in the method.
+1. HandleRequest is called in the method.
+It checks if the path of the URL is "/add-message"
 2. It help the method to append new message to chatMessages.
 3. The value change after we type in `/add-message?s=How are you&user=yash` it print out the user first which is yash: then add-message to chatMessages 'How are you'.
+If the path match `/add-message` it extracts the query parameters form the URL

 Part 2
 ![Screenshot 2024-01-30 181704](https://github.com/3van20230/cse15l-lab-reports/assets/156235233/cc6eb742-ddf7-4f69-ad52-c91ec21d74c7)